Cardinals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Justin Steele (7-2) will take to the mound for the Cubs and make his 14th start of the season.
+- Marcus Stroman (9-4) will take to the mound for the Cubs and make his 17th start of the season.

-- He has earned a quality start eight times in 13 starts this season.
+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his eighth consecutive quality start.

-- In 13 starts, Steele has pitched through or past the fifth inning 11 times.
-He has a season average of 5.6 frames per outing.
+- He has six appearances this season with zero earned runs allowed out of his 16 chances this season.

 |Opponent